EddieIvan01/iox/README.md

 ./iox fwd -l *8888 -l 33890 -k 656565
 ```

-It's easy to understand: traffic between be-controlled host and our VPS:8888 will be encrypted, the pre-shared secret key is 'AAA', `iox` will use it to generate seed key and IV, then encrypt with AES-CTR
+It's easy to understand: traffic between be-controlled host and our VPS:8888 will be encrypted, the pre-shared secret key is 'AAA', `iox` will use it to generate seed key and IV, then encrypt with Xchacha20 (replace AES-CTR with Xchacha20 in v0.3 version)

 So, the `*` should be used in pairs